 - For keeping wet gear and clothing separate from dry gear and clothing inside your backpack.

 - To keep your gear dry from a leaky hydration system.
-Reservoirs, hoses, or gaskets leak eventually or you forget to close the top tightly and flood the inside your pack.
+Reservoirs, hoses, or gaskets leak eventually or you forget to close the top tightly and flood the inside of your pack.
 I’ve had a 3L reservoir empty in a full backpack and the only thing that saved my bacon was the pack liner.

 - To store wet hiking shoes or a water filter inside your sleeping bag/quilt on very cold nights to prevent them from freezing while still keeping your sleep insulation dry.